 Here at The Axis Academy we recognise that safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all practitioners in this school make sure their approach is child-centred.
 This means that we consider, at all times, what is in the best interests of the child.

 No single practitioner can have a full picture of a child’s needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.

 The Axis Academy is passionate about instilling high self- esteem, resilience, confidence and empathy.
 We want to motivate and guide our students through their school years and offer bespoke and tailored support.
-We will offer clear lines of communication with trusted adults to help all children, and especially those at risk of or suffering harm from abuse, neglect or those at risk of radicalisation or exploitation to share their concerns and feel safe and confident to do so.
-The Axis Academy will establish and maintain an ethos where children feel safe, secure, are encouraged to talk and are listened to.
+We offer clear lines of communication with trusted adults to help all children and especially those at risk of or suffering harm from abuse, neglect or those at risk of radicalisation or exploitation, to share their concerns and feel safe and confident to do so.
+The Axis Academy maintains an ethos where children feel safe, secure, are encouraged to talk and are listened to.

 If you have safeguarding concerns or would like any further information, please contact:

 Mr Steve Jardine